- Tacoma, WA, USA

 - IEEE Haradan Pratt Award

-Charles A. Eldon, 1985, worked for nearly forty years at Hewlett Packard Company, where he managed various operations for the company.
+Charles A. Eldon, IEEE President, 1985, worked for nearly forty years at Hewlett Packard Company, where he managed various operations for the company.

 Through the years, he has been extremely active in the IEEE and has held many different IEEE positions.
 Some highlights include being Founder of the Bay Area chapter of the Professional Group on Product Engineering and Production, Chair of the San Francisco section, Director of Region Six, and eventually Treasurer, Executive Vice President, and President of the Institute.
 Mr. Eldon is a Fellow of the IEEE, and was awarded the IEEE Centennial Medal, the IEEE-USA Award for Distinguished Contributions to Engineering Professionalism, and the Region Six Committee Service Award.
 The many awards and honors of his career include the Don Larson Award of WESCON, and honorary membership in the Russian Popov Society.